Sovereign-Labs/sovereign-sdk/module-system/README.md

 for the theft of funds.
 But it's very useful for modules to be able to initiate funds transfers without access to users' private keys.
 (Of course, modules should be careful to get the user's consent before transferring funds.
 By using the transfer_from interface, a module is declaring that it has gotten such consent.)

-This leads us to a very important point about the module system.
+This leads us to a very important point about the Module System.
 All modules are _trusted_.
 Unlike smart contracts on Ethereum, modules cannot be dynamically deployed by users - they're fixed up-front by the rollup developer.
 That doesn't mean that the Sovereign SDK doesn't support smart contracts - just that they live one layer higher up the stack.
 If you want to deploy smart contracts on your rollup, you'll need to incorporate a _module_ which implements a secure virtual machine that users can invoke to store and run smart contracts.